eyqs/eyqs.github.io/blog/2002-ubcs-cpen.md

 ### CPEN 331: Operating Systems
 #### Alexandra Fedorova, 2017W1, 90%

-"Operating systems, their design and their implementation.
+> Operating systems, their design and their implementation.
 Process concurrency, synchronization, communication and scheduling.
-Device drivers, memory management, virtual memory, file systems, networking and security."
+Device drivers, memory management, virtual memory, file systems, networking and security.

 CPEN 331 is only mandatory for computer engineering students, but many others take it because we can't take CPSC 313.
 Unlike advertised, it did *not* cover anything about inter-process communication, scheduling, device drivers, file systems, networking, and security.
 Instead, it covers concurrency on the level of "use locks" (much more basic than CPEN 221), memory management on the level of "use `malloc` and `free`", and pretty much nobody did the virtual memory assignment.